 - 1. Power generating facility owners shall undertake LFSM-O response simulations in relation to type B synchronous power generating modules.
 Instead of the relevant simulations, the power generating facility owner may use an equipment certificate to demonstrate compliance with the relevant requirement.
 In that case, the equipment certificate shall be provided to the relevant system operator. - 2.
-With regard to the LFSM-O response simulation the following requirements shall apply: - (a) the power generating module's capability to modulate active power at high frequency in accordance with paragraph 2 of Article 13 shall be demonstrated by simulation;
+With regard to the LFSM-O response simulation the following requirements shall apply: - (d) the power generating module's capability to simulate active power modulation at high frequency in accordance with paragraph 2 of Article 13 shall be demonstrated;

-- (b) the simulation shall be carried out by means of high frequency steps and ramps reaching minimum regulating level, taking into account the droop settings and the deadband; - (c) the simulation shall be deemed successful in the event that: - (i) the simulation model of the power generating module is validated against the compliance test for LFSM-O response described in paragraph 2 of Article 44; and - (ii) compliance with the requirement set out in paragraph 2 of Article 13 is demonstrated. - 3.
-With regard to the simulation of fault-ride-through capability of type B synchronous power generating modules, the following requirements shall apply: - (a) the power generating module's capability to ride through faults in accordance with the conditions set out in subparagraph (a) of Article 14(3) shall be demonstrated by simulation; - (b) the simulation shall be deemed successful if compliance with the requirement set out in point (a) of Article 14(3) is demonstrated. - 4.
-With regard to the post fault power active recovery simulation the following requirements shall apply: - (a) the power generating module's capability to provide post fault active power recovery referred to in the conditions set out in paragraph 3 of Article 17 shall be demonstrated; - (b) the simulation shall be deemed successful if compliance with the requirement set out in paragraph 3 of Article 17 is demonstrated.
+- (e) the simulation shall be carried out by means of high frequency steps and ramps reaching minimum regulating level, taking into account the droop settings and the deadband; - (f) the simulation shall be deemed successful in the event that: - (i) the simulation model of the power generating module is validated against the compliance test for LFSM-O response described in paragraph 2 of Article 43; and - (ii) compliance with the requirement set out in paragraph 2 of Article 13 is demonstrated. - 3.
+With regard to the type B fault-ride-through capability of synchronous power generating modules simulation the following requirements shall apply: - (g) the power generating module's capability to simulate fault-ride-through capability referred to in the conditions set out in subparagraph (a) of Article 14(3) shall be demonstrated; - (h) the simulation shall be deemed successful if compliance with the requirement set out in point (a) of Article 14(3) is demonstrated. - 4.
+With regard to the post fault power active recovery simulation the following requirements shall apply: - (i) the power generating module's capability to simulate post fault active power recovery referred to in the conditions set out in paragraph 3 of Article 17 shall be demonstrated; - (j) the simulation shall be deemed successful if compliance with the requirement set out in paragraph 3 of Article 17(3) is demonstrated.